The following businesses have received accreditation to the Workplace Wellbeing Charter National Award for England:

 TLC initially introduced simple measures to assist visibility of all health and wellbeing related information, this included health and wellbeing boards.
 They have also created newsletters, adding a health & wellbeing page to the website, attending several focus days to build on our understanding of this subject.
 This started with the simple stuff first in order to give a good understanding.

 TLC found it daunting applying for the award but was guided by us and their assessor.
 TLC raised awareness of subjects such as stopping smoking, healthy eating, physical activity, various health conditions, mental health issues and much more and made obtaining information on subjects such as these easier for our staff to access.
 TLC now have stringent policies and processes in place to support employees appropriately as and when required.

 What has been the impact of introducing a health and wellbeing programme?

-The Workplace Wellbeing Charter is helping us to instil the principles of health and wellbeing further into our culture and will assist us to build on employee engagement and satisfaction even further in the coming months and years.
-Its benefits will assist us to continue to reduce staff turnover and has already supported us to reduce this within our TLC services over the past year.
-We began work on the Workplace Wellbeing Charter almost 12 months ago now and we have introduced or improved various projects and plans along the way.
-Working towards the award genuinely helped in raising our awareness around health and wellbeing and the importance of supporting this within the workplace, therefore assisting us to support employees more efficiently when dealing with enquiries, issues and more general day to day tasks.
+The Workplace Wellbeing Charter is helping TLC to instil the principles of health and wellbeing further into our culture and will assist us to build on employee engagement and satisfaction even further in the coming months and years.
+Its benefits will support TLC to continue to reduce staff turnover and have now introduced various projects and plans.
+TLC said working towards the award genuinely helped them to raise awareness around health and wellbeing and assisted them to support employees more efficiently when dealing with enquiries, issues and more general day to day tasks.